UOR-Foundation/uor-pages/README.md

 3. **Focus on Content:** By avoiding unnecessary embellishments, the emphasis remains on delivering clear, relevant, and accessible information.

 # Co-create a Safe, Friendly, & Creative Community
 The UOR Foundation casts a wide net to attract developers from all over.
 Respect & kindness are values we practice, hold and react to positively.
-Other acts demostrated by members that do not fall under kindness & respect will be ignored or properly handled for removal* to ensure a friendly, safe & creative environment.
+Other acts demostrated by members that do not fall under kindness & respect will be ignored or properly handled for removal to ensure a friendly, safe & creative environment.

 We will always maintain the desire to co-create a friendly and open community.
 We believe a foundation grounded in **respect & kindness** is the key to a friendly and open community.

 We also believe in forgiveness...creating new and exciting software will inevitably create disagreements.
 Disagreements lead to frustrations.
 Frustrations lead to loud words.
 And loud wor...well you get the idea.
 We make mistakes.
 Just stick to respect & kindness and have fun!

- Now back to business!
+ Now back to business*!

 ## Three Policies for Developers: